ZenHive/task_validator/docs/TaskList.md

 ### VAL0001: Support AI-Friendly Content References

-**Description**: Enhance the task validator to support content references that reduce repetition while remaining AI-editor friendly.
-This allows task lists to use references like "{{error-handling}}" which AI editors can expand using definitions at the end of the file.
+**Description**: Enhance the task validator to fully support content references that reduce repetition while remaining AI-editor friendly.
+The validator has three core responsibilities:
+1. Parse definition sections (`## {{reference-name}}`)
+2. Check that all `{{reference}}` placeholders have corresponding definitions
+3. Accept the placeholders as valid content (not require expansion)

+The validator does NOT expand {{reference}} placeholders - that is the responsibility of AI tools and editors.

 **Simplicity Progression Plan**:
-1. Parse {{reference}} sections at end of file
+1. Parse `## {{reference-name}}` definition sections at end of file
 2. Build reference map during validation
-3. Expand references when validating sections
+3. Check all `{{reference}}` placeholders have definitions
+4. Accept placeholders as valid content (no expansion required)
-4. No backward compatibility needed
+5. No backward compatibility needed

-**Simplicity Principle**: Keep the reference system simple - just string replacement during validation, no complex templating.
+**Simplicity Principle**: Keep the reference system simple - just validate references exist, no expansion or complex templating by the validator.

 **Abstraction Evaluation**:
 - **Challenge**: How to reduce repetition without making files unreadable for AI?